Linutronix/elbe/docs/article-quickstart.rst

 .. note::

-   When Debian is running inside a VM (vmware etc), you need to make sure, that nested KVM is working.
+   When Debian is running inside a VM (vmware etc), you should make sure, that nested KVM is working.
+Otherwise builds will be slow.

 Customization of the build
 ==========================